acl-org/reverie/reviewform.md

 If you have any comments to the authors about how they may improve their paper, other than addressing the concerns above, please list them here.

-### Soundness

-How sound and thorough is this study?
-Does the paper clearly state scientific claims and provide adequate support for them?
-For experimental papers: consider the depth and/or breadth of the research questions investigated, technical soundness of experiments, methodological validity of evaluation.
-For position papers, surveys: consider the current state of the field is adequately represented, and main counter-arguments acknowledged.
-For resource papers: consider the data collection methodology, resulting data & the difference from existing resources are described in sufficient detail.
-Please adjust your baseline to account for the length of the paper.

-* 5 = Excellent: This study is one of the most thorough I have seen, given its type.
-* 4.5
-* 4 = Strong: This study provides sufficient support for all of its claims/arguments.
-Some extra experiments could be nice, but not essential.
-* 3.5
-* 3 = Acceptable: This study provides sufficient support for its major claims/arguments.
-Some minor points may need extra support or details.
-* 2.5
-* 2 = Poor: Some of the main claims/arguments are not sufficiently supported.
-There are major technical/methodological problems.
-* 1.5
-* 1 = Major Issues: This study is not yet sufficiently thorough to warrant publication or is not relevant to ACL.

-### Overall Assessment

-Would you personally like to see this paper presented at an *ACL event that invites submissions on this topic?
-For example, you may feel that a paper should be presented if its contributions would be useful to its target audience, deepen the understanding of a given topic, or help establish cross-disciplinary connections.
-Note: Even high-scoring papers can be in need of minor changes (e.g. typos, non-core missing refs, etc.).

-* 5 = Top-Notch: This is one of the best papers I read recently, of great interest for the (broad or narrow) sub-communities that might build on it
-* 4.5
-* 4 = This paper represents solid work, and is of significant interest for the (broad or narrow) sub-communities that might build on it
-* 3.5
-* 3 = Good: This paper makes a reasonable contribution, and might be of interest for some (broad or narrow) sub-communities, possibly with minor revisions
-* 2.5
-* 2 = Revisions Needed: This paper has some merit, but also significant flaws, and needs work before it would be of interest to the community
-* 1.5
-* 1 = Major Revisions Needed: This paper has significant flaws, and needs substantial work before it would be of interest to the community
-* 0 = This paper is not relevant to the *ACL community (for example, is in no way related to natural language processing)

 ### Reviewer Confidence